How to stop Mac from overheating

 You’ll see the folder with the list of launch agents inside it.

 Since we’re now in the Library, it’s risky to try and delete anything here on your own.
-I prefer using CleanMyMac X to find and remove login items and launch agents quickly.
-This app also helps clear system junk and declutter my storage, which is helpful if you're running out of free space on your Mac.
+We prefer using CleanMyMac X to find and remove login items and launch agents quickly.
+This app also helps clear system junk and declutter my storage, which is helpful if you’re running out of free space on your Mac.

 - Download the free edition of the app here.

 - Open the app and go to the Optimization tab.

 - Now, click Launch Agents and select the items you want to disable.

 - Repeat for login items.

 Voila, you can now let go of some burden on your CPU.
 The app is notarized by Apple, which means it passed the safety check.

 4. Quit unused apps